Sozmex/LB-WEB/content/blog/my-second-post copy 3/index.md

 title: My Second Post!
 date: "2015-05-06T23:46:37.121Z"
 excerpt: "The legal profession is known for its complexity,"
+description: "The legal profession is known for its complexity,"
 ---
 Wow!
 I love blogging so much already.